raghavtalwar/Red-Team-Operations/02 - Resource Development (TA0042)/Setting Up Redirectors.md

 ### 4. Create Listener
 - Create an Empire listener with a Host set to a redirector address

+Click the Create button in the upper right corner of the screen.

+Select http in the drop down menu.
+Then provide the following values:

+    Name: interactive-https
+    Host: https://10.130.7.5:443 <- This must be the ip address or hostname of the redirector
+    Port: 443
+    Bind IP: 0.0.0.0
+    StagingKey: AddSomethingRandomTo32Characters
+    CertPath: /opt/Empire/empire/server/data

+Leave the rest as defaults and click the SUBMIT button in the upper right corner of the screen.

 ###### Note: Listener will have the IP address or hostname of the redirector and not your tun0 adapter.
 - When building a stager - Redirector IP / Host value will be used for communication, you do not want your C2 server's address or hostname here.